United Nations Mission in Haiti: Historical background

 For most of the Cold War (from 1946 to 1986), Haiti was under dictatorial rule.
 After the February 1986 military ouster of Jean-Claude Duvalier, Haiti was ruled by a series of short-lived provisional governments (five presidents in six administrations from 1986 to 1991).
 The country's first democratic national election was held on 16 December 1990, and saw Jean-Bertrand Aristide elected president.
 Aristide assumed power on 7 February 1991, but was toppled by a military coup a few months later.
-Aristide controversially contends that he was forced from office and kidnapped into exile by agents of the United States.

 On September 23, 1993, UNMIH was established by the United Nations Security Council under Resolution 867.
-The first multinational force was sent to Haiti in 1994 composed of 20,000 members.
+The first multinational force was sent to Haiti in 1994 composed of over 1,200 members.

 February 2004 marks the reinstatement of the UN peace mission known as "Mission des Nation Unies pour la Stabilisation en Haiti" more commonly known as MINUSTAH.
 Earlier that month, the country of Haiti was experiencing conflict in the city of Gonaives which then led to armed fights breaking out throughout the country causing a loss of control by the Haitian government.
 This uprising consumed a great deal of the city and led to President Aristide and the Prime Minister stepping down and the new acting president, Boniface Alexandre took control.
 After the resignations, the following backlash and conflict from the country led to the return of the UN peace-keeping mission as MINUSTAH.
+Aristide controversially contends that he was forced from office and kidnapped into exile by agents of the United States.

 The MINUSTAH mandate was present for providing security and aid during the aftermath of the 2010 Haiti earthquake, losing 96 peacekeepers during the disaster.
 It was also plagued by controversies, including rape allegations and a Cholera outbreak.